Mass Cultural Council logo

 Requirements:

-1) Out-of-town applicants: If you do not live or work in the City of Fitchburg, you are required to provide a letter of support from a local partner.
-A commitment letter from the venue is sufficient.
+1) Out-of-town applicants: If you do not live or work in the City of Fitchburg, you are required to provide a letter of support from a Fitchburg partner.
+A commitment letter from the venue is required and serves to meet this requirement.

-4) Virtual Programming guidelines: Applicants for virtual programming application must reside in North Central Massachusetts or the program must have campaigns promoting specifically to the Fitchburg Community.
+3) Virtual Programming guidelines: Applicants for virtual programming applications must reside in North Central Massachusetts or the program must have campaigns promoting specifically to the Fitchburg Community.

 Notes on Funding:

-Funding Limits: The Fitchburg Cultural Council may initiate a funding limit on grants in order to fund as many viable projects as possible.
-Last year, the highest award was approximately $1,537.
-If after granting monies to all viable projects, there are still remaining funds to be disbursed, the council will award additional funds to the priorities listed above.
+Funding Limits: The Fitchburg Cultural Council may initiate a funding limit on grants to fund as many viable projects as possible.
+You are encouraged to ask for as much funding as you wish and demonstrate how you will scale back your program in the event it cannot be fully funded.
+If, after granting monies to all viable projects, there are still remaining funds to be disbursed, the council will award additional funds to the priorities listed above.

 Funding Sources: As always, we encourage Applicants to seek multiple sources of funding.
 On your application, you MUST list all other sources of financial assistance and grants that you have applied for and/or received.
 If your project will NOT happen without funding from the Fitchburg Cultural Council, you MUST let us know.
 For links to other programs and grants offered by the Mass Cultural Council, please visit: https://massculturalcouncil.org/about/programs-a-z